-Forest Hill School Pupil Premium Report
+Forest Hill School Pupil Premium Statement

 The staff and Governors of Forest Hill School are committed to ensuring that our provision meets the needs of all our pupils so they have the best possible opportunity to make excellent progress in their learning.
 Forest Hill welcomes and shares the government’s desire to tackle all forms of disadvantage and as a school we work tirelessly to ensure inclusion and equal access to all learners.